Project Hierarchy and Linked Projects

 Accessing Linked Project Items

 When a Master Project is opened, all linked projects are automatically loaded as well.
-The Project Explorer displays the Document Object books of the Master Project.
+The Project Explorer displays the Document Object types of the Master Project and below them, the Linked projects and their Document Object types.

-To display the Project Explorer of a linked project, use the Current Project Project selector dropdown in the Project Explorer.
+To display the Project Overview of a linked project, use the Current Project dropdown in the Project Explorer.

 To access the File Explorer of a linked project, select the corresponding project name under the File Explorer.

-To link a Master Project to a Module Project, select Add/Remove button to select the project you want to link to.
+To link a Master Project to a Module Project, select Add/Remove button in the Project Hierarchy to select the project you want to link to.

 The hierarchy of linked projects can be of arbitrary depth.
 The project linking hierarchy is displayed when clicking Project Hierarchy in the Navigation Bar.